-Each troop is responsible for disposing of their garbage daily by putting it in the garbage trailer behind the Honor Lodge.
-Food in campsites is NOT permitted unless previously cleared with the Camp Director.
-All odorous materials (smellables) must be stored as to not attract wildlife.
+Each troop is responsible for disposing of their garbage daily by putting it next to the road by 8pm.
+All food and odorous materials (smellables) must be stored properly as to not attract wildlife.

 Waterlines

 If you find a leak in a waterline, please report it promptly to the Camp Staff for timely repair.